Editor's note: This article was originally published September 12, 2014; it was updated September 29, 2017 to reflect the latest information.

 Small food rations given out by aid organizations help somewhat, but escalating attacks on aid convoys and the annual rainy season make deliveries difficult and infrequent — not enough to count on.

-Mercy Corps has provided seeds and tools and supports markets in small villages so food can be grown and accessed by families sheltering in rural areas.
+Mercy Corps is providing seeds and tools and helping to restart markets in small villages so food can be grown and accessed by families sheltering in rural areas.